UKnowWhoIm/django-test-action/README.md

 #### `env-file`
 Path of the the file containing additional environment variables.

-`SECRET_KEY`, `DEBUG` and `DATABASES` are manually set, if your django app depends on any other environment variable, set them in this file or set them like this
+`SECRET_KEY`, `DEBUG` and `DATABASES` are automatically set, if your django app depends on any other environment variable, set them in this file or set them like this
 ```
 name: Django CI
 env: